We’re a mere eight days from Christmas. If you’re like me, panic mode is probably starting to set in. ?

 At a glance, it looks like the last thing you’d want to spend money on.
 How on Earth could this thing be useful?
 But it’s much more useful than you think.
 I’ve been using one for about a week and it’s unexpectedly great for watching YouTube videos, playing games, and for one-handed use of my Pixel XL.
 Sure, it’s not as glamorous as Amazon Echo and a Bluetooth speaker, but sometimes the best last minute tech gifts are the ones that are more practical than they are exciting.

 Basically, the PopSocket is a retractable “socket” that can be in one of two positions, open and closed.
 When the PopSocket is open, it sticks off the back of your phone so you can slide it between two of your fingers, making your phone feel more secure in your hand.
 Or you can keep it closed; in this position, it only sticks off the phone about half an inch and still improves a much better grip.
 As well, there’s an option mount for the PopSocket that you can buy separate.
 The mount can be attached to a surface (such as a wall or the dash of your car) so that you can open the PopSocket and slide the open socket into the mount.
 It’s a much more discreet mounting solution than those large mounts you can buy for the car or your desk.
-The PopSocket is less than $10 on Amazon and comes in a variety of solid colors, patterns, sports themes, and with images on top.
+The PopSocket is less than $10 on Amazon and comes in a variety of solid colors, patterns, sports themes, and with various other images on top.
 The PopSocket mount costs just $10, too, so you can purchase both a PopSocket and mount for $20 or just a PopSocket on its own.

 Which was your favorite tech gift on my list?
 Do you have any suggestions?
 What tech products and accessories from this year would make it on your list of the top last minute tech gifts?
 Sound off by leaving a comment below.